 Projecting your business's income for this year and next can allow you to time income and deductions to your advantage.
-It's generally - but not always better to defer tax, so consider:
+It's generally - but not always - better to defer tax, so consider:

 Deferring income to next year.
-If your business uses the cash method of accounting, you can defer billing for products or services.
+If your business uses the cash method of accounting, you can defer billing for products or services at year end.
 If you use the accrual method, you can delay shipping products or delivering services.

 Accelerating deductible expenses into the current year.
-If you're a cash-basis taxpayer, you may make a state estimated tax payment by Dec.
-31, so you can deduct it this year rather than next.
-But consider the alternative minimum tax (AMT) consequences first.
+If you're a cash-basis taxpayer, you may pay business expenses by Dec.
+31, so you can deduct them this year rather than next.
 Both cash- and accrual-basis taxpayers can charge expenses on a credit card and deduct them in the year charged, regardless of when the credit card bill is paid.

 Warning: Don't let tax considerations get in the way of sound business decisions.
-For example, the negative impact of these strategies on your cash flow may not be worth the potential tax benefit.
+For example, the negative impact of these strategies on your cash flow might not be worth the potential tax benefit.

 Taking the opposite approach.
-If it's likely you'll be in a higher tax bracket next year, accelerating income and deferring deductible expenses may save you more tax.
+If it's likely you'll be in a higher tax bracket next year, accelerating income and deferring deductible expenses may save you more tax over the two-year period.